 Medical Voice Recognition Software: How Does It Work?

 It takes significant mental effort to summarize the verbose language of a conversation into concise, readable documentation.
 We must quickly sort the relevant info from the niceties, all while our memory of the conversation slowly deteriorates.
-This task is doable if you have just one conversation to keep in mind, but for physicians who meet with upwards of 20 patients a day... it can be really difficult.
+This task is doable if you have just one conversation to keep in mind, but for clinicians who meet with upwards of 20 patients a day... it can be really difficult.

 How we communicate in person differs greatly from the manner in which we communicate through written word.
 Consider a recent conversation of yours that took place in person.
 Would that conversation have played out the same over email?

 Most likely, the answer is no. This is because oral and written communication follow very different etiquette.
 While you’d likely get to the point rather quickly in a written message, face-to-face conversations are peppered with small talk, digressions, and filler words that are important for building rapport and establishing trust.

 Given this mismatch in communication style, it takes significant mental effort to summarize the verbose language of a conversation into concise, readable documentation.
 We must quickly sort the relevant info from the niceties, all while our memory of the conversation slowly deteriorates.
-This task is doable if you have just one conversation to keep in mind, but for physicians who meet with upwards of 20 patients a day, it’s nearly impossible to document every conversation with complete accuracy.
+This task is doable if you have just one conversation to keep in mind, but for clinicians who meet with upwards of 20 patients a day, it’s nearly impossible to document every conversation with complete accuracy.

 That’s why many clinicians now rely on medical voice recognition software to record and translate patient conversations into medical documentation.
 If you are considering voice recognition software for your practice, but are finding it difficult to navigate the market – look no further!
 Below we break down everything you need to know about voice recognition: what it is, how it works, and how to differentiate the market’s options.

 What Is Voice Recognition Software?